ai4society/GenAIResultsComparator/README.md

 ## Description

 At the core, the library provides a set of metrics for evaluating text strings given as inputs and produce outputs on a scale of 0 to 1 (normalized), where 1 indicates a perfect match between the two texts.
-These scores are use to analyze LLM outputs as well as visualize
+These scores are use to analyze LLM outputs as well as visualize.

 **_Class Structure:_** All metrics are implemented as classes, and they can be easily extended to add new metrics.
 The metrics start with the `BaseMetric` class under the `gaico/base.py` file.